huggingface/text-generation-inference/clients/python/README.md

     # The parameter for repetition penalty.
 1.0 means no penalty.
     # See [this paper](https://arxiv.org/pdf/1909.05858.pdf) for more details.
     repetition_penalty: Optional[float]
+    # The parameter for frequency penalty.
+1.0 means no penalty
+    # Penalize new tokens based on their existing frequency in the text so far,
+    # decreasing the model's likelihood to repeat the same line verbatim.
+    frequency_penalty: Optional[float]
     # Whether to prepend the prompt to the generated text
     return_full_text: bool
     # Stop generating tokens if a member of `stop_sequences` is generated